arcoslab/omni-base/README.md

-# open-coroco
+# Open-coroco
-COmplaint RObot COntroller is a free software project aiming to create an impedance controller based on a stm32 microcontroller using bldc motors and strain gauges.
+This is a reimplentation of the open-coroco project.
+The old code base grew unmantainable, we aim to add a cleaner better organized and more usable version of the old code.